-- 2.59 The united struggles which developed under the joint platform of all central trade unions and national federations which resulted in the historic two-day strike in February 2013, should be carried forward.
-The struggle against the dilution of labour laws and the withdrawal of existing social security benefits should be conducted by this united platform.
-The two-day strike of coal mine workers was a result of this unity. - 2.60 The working class front should concentrate on organizing workers in the key industries, new manufacturing units and expanding service sector.
-It should further develop the movement and organise the vast masses of workers in the unorganised sector with special attention to organizing working women.
-The trade unions should organise social, educational and cultural activities in the working class localities and take up social issues.
+- 2.58 The united struggles which developed under the joint platform of all central trade unions and national federations which resulted in the historic two-day strike in February 2013, should be carried forward.
+The struggle against the dilution of labour laws should be conducted by this united platform.
+The two-day strike of coal mine workers was a result of this unity. - 2.59 The working class front should concentrate on organizing workers in the key industries and new manufacturing units.
+It should further develop the movement and organise the vast masses of workers in the unorgansied sector.
+The trade unions should organise social and educational activities in the working class localities and take up social issues.
 The Party should pay attention to work in the working class residential areas and conduct activities to counter the activities of the communal organisations.